PartMan7/PS-Client/README.md

 PS-Client is a module that handles connection to Pokémon Showdown servers.
 Apart from a _very_ minimalistic configuration requirement, it also boasts multiple utility features, like promise-based messages, synchronized room and user data, alt tracking, and a lot of other stuff - go through the documentation for a complete summary.

+PS-Client is fully-typed with accompanying `*.d.ts` files, so you can freely integrate it with your TypeScript projects.
+For reference, you may look at [PartBot's second iteration](https://github.com/PartMan7/PartBotter).

 ## Table of Contents

 - [What's New](#whats-new)